Responding to COVID-19

 If you have returned to the workplace, you will have put in place measures to ensure workers work safely (e.g. personal hygiene, personal distancing and cleaning/infecting practices).
 More information on how to support staff who are working in the usual settings is provided further below.

 More information on Work, Health and Safety and COVID-19 is available on the WorkSafe ACT website.
 See also Safe Work Australia COVID-19 Information of Workplaces, which provides industry specific advice.

 As a leader, it is important that you also look after your physical and mental health.
 The advice to workers on this website is also relevant to you.

-When considering how to promote and protect the mental health of your workers at this time, the Healthier Work Mentally Healthier Workplaces initiative will be a useful resource.
-You can take a pledge to demonstrate your commitment to creating a mentally healthier workplace or just benefit from the available resources at this time.
+When considering how to promote and protect the mental health of your workers at this time, the Healthier Work Mentally Healthier Workplaces webpages provide useful information, including links to free online mental health programs.

-With restrictions lifting, Healthier Work has released a COVID19 Worker Wellbeing Factsheet for workplaces on supporting worker wellbeing during pandemic recovery and transition back to the workplace.
+When restrictions lift again, Healthier Work has released a COVID19 Worker Wellbeing Factsheet for workplaces on supporting worker wellbeing during pandemic recovery and transition back to the workplace.